Estimated reading time: 4 minutes

 While two years may seem like a long time, it really does fly by, so I encourage everyone to make the most of their time in a new city.
 Try all of the locals’ favorite cuisine, and discover some hole-in-the-wall places on your own.
 Walk when you can, because you never know when you might stumble upon a tiny gem — like an entire store devoted to the movie “The Big Lebowski,” for example.
 I try to remind myself that this is a once-in-a-lifetime experience, and it’s important to take advantage of what it has to offer.

-There are frequent weekend trips that significant others are encouraged to attend with their students, so if it’s feasible to do so, I say go for it.
+There are frequent weekend trips that MBA better halves are encouraged to attend with their students.
+If it’s feasible to do so, I say go for it.

-Fellow better halves: What have you enjoyed most about the business school experience?
+Fellow better halves: What have you enjoyed most about the business school experience, being an MBA spouse?